 - 2 eggs

-- 2 teaspoons vanilla (a hazelnut liquor is good here)
+- 2 teaspoons vanilla (a hazelnut liqueur is good here)

 - 1 ounce unsweetened chocolate, melted and slightly cooled